CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 called **"groceryInventory"**.
 So we combined these two classes in pull request #22, which also helped us to adhere to the Single Responsibility Principle.
 We also tried to shorten long methods, for example in pull request #46, we extracted a method from a method in the **"Main"** class.
-Our **"Main"** class involves user inputs and switching cases which makes it hard to test, but still, our tests managed to cover most of our methods.
+Our **"Main"** class involves user inputs and switching cases which makes it hard to test, but our tests to covers most of other methods.
 We also documented every method and class in our program to ensure that anyone can understand what our codes are doing.

 \